bparanj/crystal/electronics/zettel/diode.md

    In an amplifier circuit, a bipolar junction transistor (BJT) amplifies an audio signal by controlling a larger current with a smaller input signal.

-3. **What is a diode's function in a circuit?**

-   How does a diode function as an active component in a circuit?
+3. How does a diode function as an active component in a circuit?

    A diode allows current to flow in one direction while blocking it in the opposite direction.
 This makes diodes useful for converting alternating current (AC) to direct current (DC) in rectifier circuits.